 Palmetto Falls Water ParkColumbia

 Palmetto Falls Water Park, located on Fort Jackson, features a 10,000-square foot main pool, lazy river, large corkscrew water slide, two large speed-slides, two small speed-slides for the children's activity pool, a toddler pool and a four-lane lap pool.
 A snack bar is also onsite.
-Palmetto Falls Water Park is open to the public Tuesday-Sunday.
+Palmetto Falls Water Park is open to the public Wednesday-Sunday.
 Children younger than 6th grade must have an adult present.
 Driver's license, registration and proof of insurance are required to enter Fort Jackson.

 Lynches River County ParkCoward